-Organic Compliant means product adheres to the rules and regulations set forth by NOP (National Organics Program) and is safe for use in and around food crops & maintains organic compliance on properties where that is a requirement.
+Organic compliant means the product adheres to the rules and regulations set forth by the National Organics Program (NOP) and is safe for use in and around food crops and maintains organic compliance on properties where that is a requirement.

 Does the organic compliant product work as well as the conventional product?

 Yes.
 The organic compliant product is a labeled pesticide designed to actively kill adult mosquitoes.
 It will leave a residue to provide lasting protection up to 14 days.
-It does break down faster than the conventional product so is best suited for bi-weekly service.
-Our conventional product offers the same active-kill protection with a better residual barrier.
-Typically effective up to 21 days.
+It does break down faster than the conventional product so is best suited for biweekly service.
+Our conventional product offers the same active-kill protection with a better residual barrier which is typically effective up to 21 days.

 What’s the “hybrid program”?

-We use both organic compliant and conventional products.
-Organic compliant spray is applied to more sensitive areas (frequented by people and pets).
-Conventional spray is applied in non-contact, less used or wooded areas of the property.
+With the hybrid program, we use both organic compliant and conventional products.
+The organic compliant spray is applied to more sensitive areas (frequented by people and pets), while the conventional spray is applied in non-contact, less used or wooded areas of the property.

 Can my edible garden be treated?

 Yes.
-Both the organic & conventional products are safe for the plants in your landscape.
+Both the organic and conventional products are safe for the plants in your yard.
 We do not spray open blooms or flowering perennials and annuals because they usually get good light and attract beneficial insects and pollinators.

 Are both products safe for me, my kids, pets, ponds, chickens, wildlife, etc.?

-Yes all of our products and services are safe for people, pets and other life in the area.
+Yes.
+All of our products and services are safe for people, pets and other life in the area.
 We REQUIRE the following dry times before resuming normal outdoor activities.
-Conventional spray: 45min-1hr.
-Organic compliant spray: 15-30min ***dry times vary***

 Will my neighbors or their pets and property be affected by the spray?

-No. Our solutions are water-based.
-With proper application the products will not drift.
+No. Our solutions are water-based and with proper application the products will not drift.